-One night, Poul and I were craving Peking duck and I remembered reading about Spring Deer, which was in Tsim Sha Tsui, not far from our hotel.
+One night, I was craving Peking duck and I remembered reading about Spring Deer, which was in Tsim Sha Tsui, not far from my hotel.
 Spring Deer is located in an old, worn building, and from the street, it looks more like a factory outlet sale or a place for underground clubbing.

 The restaurant is one stair up, and the entire staircase was full of people waiting for a table.
 We squeezed our way up to the counter and put our name on the waiting list before we went back down again to wait our turn.
 I think we waited for around 40 minutes, but the smell was so enticing that we didn’t even consider leaving.
 As we moved further up in the line, we could see how duck after duck were brought to the tables and sliced, and just the sight of it made my stomach roar “I WANT THIS”.